 Medical records related to an employee’s reasonable accommodation shall be kept in the employee’s accommodation file that is maintained by the Human Resources Office which is separate from the personnel file.

-Medical records related to a student’s reasonable accommodation shall be kept in the Disability Support Services office and are considered student education records under the Family Education Rights and Privacy Act (FERPA).
+Medical records related to a student’s reasonable accommodation shall be kept in the Student Accommodation & Support Services office and are considered student education records under the Family Education Rights and Privacy Act (FERPA).
 These records are kept separate from the student’s academic record.

 2-5.
 Undue Hardship

 Eastern Washington University does not have an obligation to provide a reasonable accommodation that would impose an undue hardship on the operation of the institution or fundamentally alter University programs or activities.
 An accommodation that would be excessively costly, extensive, substantial, or disruptive, or result in a fundamental alteration of the nature or operation of the institution, program, or course may pose an undue hardship.